CleanroomMC/Encyclopedia/docs/mod-wiki/modularui/themes.md

 If both methods are used, the first will always take priority.

+Checkout [this page](json/theme.md) to find out what properties you can add to the builder.

 ## For resource packs

 First create new file in your resource pack at `assets/modularui/themes.json`.
 You can replace `modularui` with any